Mining in Chile: Small-scale mining

 As with medium-scale mining, small scale mining concentrates in lowlands and the lower elevations of the Andes, usually near roads or other relevant infrastructure.
 The number of artisan miners in Chile, often known as pirquineros, has varied widely over the years.
 Since 2000 in some years with high metal prices have had up to c.
 14,000 small-scale miners active.
 On average 95% of small-scale miners work in copper mining.
 These miners are supported by ENAMI which processes copper ore it purchases at stabilized prices.
 The levels of illegal mining in Chile are low relative to neighbouring countries.

 Water use

 The Chilean Copper Commission projects that by 2033 the water supply to mining in Chile industry will consist of 71% of sea water and 29% from continental waters.

 Tailings

 Chile hosts as of 2025 836 tailings deposits of which 627 are inactive and 53 are abandoned.
 The remaining is ctailings, 129 are actively used by mines.
 Some companies like Minera Valle Central and Compañía Minera del Pacífico processes the tailings of third parties.
 Minera Valle Central processes the tailings of El Teniente and recovers molybdenum and copper.
-Planta Magnetita of Compañía Minera del Pacífico processes tailings from from Candelaria copper mine and some ore of Los Colorados iron mine.
+Planta Magnetita of Compañía Minera del Pacífico processes tailings from Candelaria copper mine and some ore of Los Colorados iron mine.

 From 1978 to 2010 Planta de Pellets in Huasco disposed its tailings legally in the sea, being the only marine disposal of tailings in Chile.